-If you are a registered holder of shares of our common stock, par value \$0.0001 per share ("Common Stock"), as of the close of business on February 28, 2020 (the "Record Date"), you may vote your shares of Common Stock in person at the Annual Meeting or by submitting your proxy voting instructions to us.
-If you hold shares of Common Stock in "street name" through a broker or other financial institution, you must follow the instructions provided by your broker or other financial institution regarding how to instruct your broker or financial institution to vote your shares of Common Stock.
+If you are a registered holder of shares of our common stock, par value \$0.0001 per share ("Common Stock"), as of the close of business on March 1, 2021 (the "Record Date"), you may vote your shares of Common Stock online during the Annual Meeting or by submitting your proxy voting instructions to us by following the instructions on your proxy card.
+If you hold shares of Common Stock in "street name" through a broker or other financial institution as of the close of business on the Record Date, you may vote your shares of Common Stock online during the Annual Meeting by following the instructions in this proxy statement or you may follow the instructions provided by your broker or other financial institution regarding how to instruct your broker or financial institution to authorize a proxy to vote your shares of Common Stock.

 Shares of Common Stock represented by properly submitted proxies received by us prior to the Annual Meeting will be voted according to the instructions specified on such proxies.
-Any stockholder of record submitting voting instructions or a proxy retains the power to revoke such instructions or proxy at any time prior to its exercise at the Annual Meeting by (i) delivering prior to the Annual Meeting a written notice of revocation to Michael B. Haines, our Chief Financial Officer, at Retail Opportunity Investments Corp., 11250 El Camino Real, Suite 200, San Diego, California 92130, (ii) submitting a later dated proxy, or (iii) by voting in person at the Annual Meeting.
-Attending the Annual Meeting will not automatically revoke a stockholder's previously submitted voting instructions or proxy unless such stockholder votes in person at the Annual Meeting.
-If a proxy is properly authorized without specifying any voting instructions and not revoked prior to the Annual Meeting, the shares of Common Stock represented by such proxy will be voted FOR the election of the director nominees to serve on our board of directors until our 2021 Annual Meeting of Stockholders and until their successors are duly elected and qualify, FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 and FOR the advisory resolution on the compensation of our named executive officers as disclosed in this Proxy Statement.
+Any stockholder of record submitting voting instructions or a proxy retains the power to revoke such instructions or proxy at any time prior to its exercise at the Annual Meeting by (i) delivering prior to the Annual Meeting a written notice of revocation to Michael B. Haines, our Secretary, at Retail Opportunity Investments Corp., 11250 El Camino Real, Suite 200, San Diego, California 92130, (ii) submitting a later dated proxy card, (iii) authorizing a proxy via the Internet or by telephone at a later date or (iv) by voting online during the Annual Meeting.
+Due to the various impacts of the COVID-19 pandemic, including the potential for mail delays and government restrictions on and closures of workplaces, we encourage stockholders to submit a proxy via the Internet or by telephone.
+A stockholder submitting a notice of revocation by mail should provide sufficient time for delivery.
+Attending the Annual Meeting virtually will not automatically revoke a stockholder's previously submitted voting instructions or proxy unless such stockholder votes during the Annual Meeting.
+If your shares are held in "street name" and you desire to change your vote, you should contact the nominee holding shares for you (i.e., a brokerage firm, bank, broker-dealer or other intermediary) for instructions on how to do so.

+If a proxy is properly authorized without specifying any voting instructions and not revoked prior to the Annual Meeting, the shares of Common Stock represented by such proxy will be voted FOR the election of the director nominees to serve on our board of directors until our 2022 Annual Meeting of Stockholders and until their successors are duly elected and qualify, FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 and FOR the advisory resolution on the compensation of our named executive officers as disclosed in this Proxy Statement.
 As to any other business which may properly come before the Annual Meeting or any postponements or adjournments thereof, the persons named as proxy holders on your proxy card will vote the shares of Common Stock represented by properly submitted proxies in their discretion.